Seventh-day Adventist World Population and Demographics

 Within these worldwide numbers, let’s focus on the United States and compare the number of churches or congregations.

-• The Adventist Church has 6,257 congregations.
+• The Adventist Church has 6,636 congregations.

-• The different Baptist groups have over 60,000 churches.44
+• The different Baptist groups have over 60,000 churches.25

-• Catholicism claimed 17,755 parishes in 2014.45
+• Catholicism claimed 17,755 parishes in 2014.26

-• The United Methodist Church reported 30,543 active churches in 2019.46
+• The United Methodist Church reported 29,746 active churches in 2022.27

-• Presbyterians attended 8,813 churches in 2021.47
+• Presbyterians attended 8,813 churches in 2021.28

-• The Anglican Church had 974 churches in 2021.48
+• The Anglican Church had 974 churches in 2021.29

-Since the Adventist population is smaller than some of these other major denominations but has a fairly comparative number of churches in the U.S, it means many of our churches have a smaller number of members than churches of other denominations.
+Since the Adventist population is smaller than some of these other major denominations but has a fairly comparative number of churches in the US, it means many of our churches have a smaller number of members than churches of other denominations.

 This allows you to get to know the members of your church better and form closer connections with your entire church body as a whole.

-With God as our center, we can work together to fulfill our mission as Christians and Adventists and bring the message of Christ to our dark world, whether it be through church, ministry, healthcare, or education.
+With God as our center, we can work together to fulfill our mission as Christians and Adventists and bring the message of Christ to our dark world, whether through church, ministry, healthcare, or education.

 If you’d like to learn more about the inner workings of the Adventist Church,